shuesken/nuxt-bank-green/README.md

 - `isUK`, our variable for homegrown localization, is not used properly
 - wrangler throws some error related to particularities of i18N, which I believe we will remove anyway
 - We're using the Vue Composition API in all components, but only some of them use [SFCs (single-file components)](https://vuejs.org/guide/scaling-up/sfc.html) (i.e. `<script setup>`.
 Nuxt is fairly opinionated about this with its magic and we should be using SFCs everywhere, so I migrate them whenever I see them.)
+- When navigating to a bank page from the search page, the first render doesn't show anything, and afterwards it always shows the last bank one search for.
+Hard reloading fixes this; it's likely due to some custom caching logic we implemented and this should work once we remove that and let Nuxt handle it.